 Create a new priceplan by clicking on "new".

 - Now enter the name of your priceplan.
 In this example, the priceplan is for a Hop On Hop Off Operation Line and it is a 24h ticket.

 - In the second "Name" box, you can enter the name that you want to appear in the webshop and in the boxoffice.
-You can also configure a different names for each language you offer by clicking on the small drop-down field.
+You can also configure different names for each language you offer by clicking on the small drop-down field.

-- On the right, you can add the according ticket layout that you already have created in Configuration > Business Data > Ticket Layout, by choosing the passenger category, seat category and the layout itself.
+- On the right, you can add the according to the ticket layout that you already have created in Configuration > Business Data > Ticket Layout, by choosing the passenger category, seat category and the layout itself.
 Then, add it by clicking on the blue plus.

-- You can either have an individual layout for each passenger - and seat category, or use the same one for all.
+- You can either have an individual layout for each passenger - and seat category or use the same one for all.
 In this example, one standard layout has been applied to all categories.

 - Set the according VAT Rate.

 - The date range determines the timeframe when the ticket can be booked.